All Episodes

 In many an interview with me, Donald Trump said he wants to expand coal mining, expand drilling and fracking and nuclear technology and other technologies.

-Who's better for energy independence, Trump or Hillary?
+Who's better for energy independence?

 I don't think there's any doubt about that.

-And I would add to that the Keystone XL pipeline would be built.
+And I would add to that, the Keystone XL pipeline would be built.

 Uh-huh.

-Who do you think would be better?
+Now, I want to ask this: who do you think would be better?

 Trump said education is better sent back to local towns, cities, municipalities, and states.